apache/cordova-docs/README.md

 Once Ruby and JavaScript are installed, install Ruby dependencies by running:

     gem install bundle
-    bundle install
+    bundle install --path ./ruby_modules

+This will install the required Ruby Gems locally into a subfolder called `ruby_modules` in your repo folder.
 On some systems, the above commands need to be prefixed with `sudo`.
 Similarly on Windows, the `cmd` window in which those commands are to be run might need to have been "Run as Administrator."

 Finally, install JavaScript dependencies by running: